headoncollision/sentimentanalysis/README.md

 # sentimentanalysis
-A machine learning project that uses IMDB movies review dataset for sentiment prediction of text.
+A machine learning project that uses IMDB movies review dataset and newsgroups dataset for sentiment prediction of text using binary and multiple classifications.
 The development of a web app is in progress.